cleanup

 # Free space before pulling large images

-rfswift cleanup --all
+rfswift cleanup all --force

 # Then pull new images